Skip to content

 2. Add --show-trace if you need full Python tracebacks.

-3. Commit sample configs to version control and watch the diff returned by the validator to understand exactly what deviated from playbook.sample.yaml.
+3. Commit sample configs to version control and watch the diff returned by the validator to understand exactly what deviated from config.sample.yaml.

 Ready to operate the organizer?
 Continue to Operations & Run Modes.